gliluaume/DbApi/README.md

 # DbReader
-Applies on relational DBMS respecting some interfaces from .Net's ```System.Data assembly```.
+Applies on relational DBMS respecting some interfaces from .Net's ```System.Data``` assembly.
 It's a tiny set of classes helping object instanciation from a query result.
 It uses reflection to instanciate objects.
 It may not depend explicitly on DBMS.
+It depends on ```Oracle.DataAccess``` for OracleWrapper.

 # Example
 Giving a query returning a cursor like: